 3. Create an Easy Self-Care Sunday Routine.

 Generally, we all have more free time on Sunday to do things.
-Instead of sleeping in too long or laying in bed mindlessly scrolling through social media, create a calming self-care Sunday routine.
+Instead of sleeping in too long or lying in bed mindlessly scrolling through social media, create a calming self-care Sunday routine.

 This gives you something to look forward to and will help you relax because self-care is an effective way to reduce stress and anxiety.